Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 One of the reasons I like the WP Rocket plugin so much is because of its simple user interface and quick setup.
 It’s a WordPress caching plugin with the power to make your site blazing fast, but any beginner could sit down and understand most of the settings involved.

 I’m also using the same WP Rocket settings on my all websites to increase loading time.
-Here’s my website loading time with WP Rocket cache plugin, GeneratePress theme, & WPX managed WordPress hosting:
+Here’s my website loading time with WP Rocket cache plugin, GeneratePress theme, & Kinsta managed WordPress hosting:

 In this article, I’ll take you through every WP Rocket settings step of the process using real screenshots.
 So whether you’re a total WordPress beginner or an advanced WordPress user, you’ll be able to figure everything out easily.